postandcourier/infant-mortality/three-main-text.md

 For the medical residents who are interested, it also offers concentrated training in obstetrical and gynecological medical service, Evans said.

-“If you train them in an ivory tower setting,” such as in modern urban hospitals, “those people don’t stick, he said.
-It’s hard for them to adjust to practicing in a rural community away from all the medical support in big cities.”
+“If you train them in an ivory tower setting,” such as in modern urban hospitals, “those people don’t stick," he said.
+"It’s hard for them to adjust to practicing in a rural community away from all the medical support in big cities.”

 ### Rural care not met

 The need for doctors to care for pregnant women and newborns is high in rural South Carolina, but it’s not being met by current methods, Evans said.

-In many rural areas “obstetrics falls into the laps of family physicians because you just can’t get OB/GYNs to locate in tiny towns,” he said.
+In many rural areas, “obstetrics falls into the laps of family physicians because you just can’t get OB/GYNs to locate in tiny towns,” he said.

-Those family physicians do not have specialized training to care for pregnant women and provide surgeries such as C-sections.
+Most of those family physicians do not have specialized training to care for pregnant women and provide surgeries such as C-sections.

 Hanke graduated from Evans’ three-year residency in 2008, and stayed on in Oconee County because she likes small towns and the personal nature of family medicine.

 “We’re serving a need,” she said, and rolls the ultrasound around Garcia’s belly.

 Garcia receives ultrasounds and other prenatal care at a free clinic for undocumented Hispanics offered through the family medicine residency program.
+She doesn't quality for the low-income Medicaid program, as do most pregnant women, because she is undocumented.
 The residents essentially provide free medical care in exchange for the experience, Evans said.

 Hanke rubs more lubricating gel over Garcia’s belly and gently moves the ultrasound back and forth.
 The baby’s cellophane silhouette appears on the screen.